-As workplaces temporarily shut down and thousands of Americans are quarantined because of the coronavirus, some major credit card issuers have begun offering relief to their customers.
+As the coronavirus pandemic continues to shutter businesses across the country and a record number of Americans filing for unemployment, some major credit card issuers are offering relief to their customers.
 Read on to find out what credit card companies are doing to help.

-“This is a rapidly evolving situation and we want our customers to know we are here to provide assistance should they need it,” Anand Selva, chief executive officer of Citi’s consumer bank, said in a statement.
+“This is a rapidly evolving situation and we want our customers to know we are here to provide assistance should they need it,” Anand Selva, chief executive officer of Citi’s consumer bank, said in a statement in Spring 2020.

 At the same time, scammers are now trying to take advantage of coronavirus concerns by sending out fake emails about the virus that are designed to steal consumers’ personal and financial information or to infect their computers with malware.

 What to do if you’re struggling to pay your credit card bills

 Many credit card issuers are allowing customers to opt into financial relief programs online.
 These programs are a convenient way to access short-term relief.
 But it could come with a long-term cost as many cardholders will continue to see interest accrue.
 With the average credit card interest rate sitting at 16.05%, cardholders might find more cost-effective relief through other options.

 Cardholders who are having difficulties can get assistance through American Express’s financial hardship program.
 Eligible cardholders have the option to enroll in a short-term payment plan, which provides relief for 12 months, or a long-term plan, which can provide relief for either 36 or 60 months.

 Under both options, you will receive lower interest rates, plus waived late payment fees and annual fees.
 But you might not have access to certain card benefits and features.